Learning to Defer in Congested Systems: The AI-Human Interplay: BACID with Learning: Optimism and Selective Sampling

 \textsc{BACID.UCB} incurs linear regret in the above example as its decisions are inherently myopic to current rounds and disregard the importance of labels towards classification decisions in future rounds.
 Broadly speaking, optimism-only heuristics focus on the most optimistic estimate on the contribution of each action (in our setting, the admission decision) subject to a confidence interval and then select the action that maximizes this optimistic contribution in the current round.
-In our example, if we can only admit one type, the text posts have larger idiosyncrasy loss due to their lifetime and thus the benefit of admitting a text post outweighs even the most optimistic estimate on the idiosyncrasy loss of video posts in the current round.
-This mimics the admission rule of \textsc{BACID} which operates with known parameters and would never review a video post.
-Although always prioritizing text posts is myopically beneficial in the current round, this means that we collect no new video data, thus harming our classification performance in the long run.
+In our example, if we can only admit one type, the text jobs have larger idiosyncrasy loss due to their costs and thus the benefit of admitting a text job outweighs even the most optimistic estimate on the idiosyncrasy loss of video jobs in the current round.
+This mimics the admission rule of \textsc{BACID} which operates with known parameters and would never review a video job.
+Although always prioritizing text jobs is myopically beneficial in the current round, this means that we collect no new video data, thus harming our classification performance in the long run.

+Though our proof of Proposition~\ref{prop:fail-to-learn} concerns the specific form of $\textsc{BACID.UCB}$, in Appendix~\ref{app:sim-fail-to-learn} we simulate several variants to $\textsc{BACID.UCB}$ in a setting similar to Figure~\ref{fig:ucb-fail}.
+The considered variants include one with optimism in scheduling, one with discounted samples, and one with an initial exploration phase.
+We observe that the first two variants fail to collect enough samples of one type of jobs to ensure correct AI classification (similar to what happen for the video jobs in Figure~\ref{fig:ucb-fail}).
+Although initial exploration eases this issue, the third variant leads to much higher loss and is not amenable to a setting with non-stationary arrivals.
+Our results thus highlight the robustness of the observation in Proposition~\ref{prop:fail-to-learn} that an optimism-only approach is insufficient for classification.